 - when you send us an email;

-EmailIn relation to email communications, your e-mail address will be recorded and used solely for the purpose for which you have provided it.
+If you give us your email address, it will be recorded and used solely for the purpose for which you have provided it.
 It will not be disclosed, added to a mailing list or used for any other purpose without your consent.

-You should be aware, however, that the internet is an insecure medium and clients should be aware that there are risks in transmitting information over the internet.
+The Internet is an insecure medium and users should be aware that there are risks in transmitting information by email.
 Information sent via unencrypted email may be at risk of being intercepted, read or modified.
-While the TAC uses reasonable efforts to maintain a secure online environment, in order to protect your privacy and the privacy of others, we request that you do not send us personal information by email or other electronic means.

-When you visit our on-line services, TAC makes a record of your visit.
-The following information, referred to as 'click stream data' in computer language, is logged by our server:
+When you visit our online services, the TAC makes a record of your visit.
+The following information, referred to as 'click stream data', is logged by our server: